Kiss Kiss Cabaret: The Kiss Kiss Cabaret

 In 2013, it was voted "Best Burlesque Troupe" by the Chicago Reader.

+According to their Instagram account, Kiss Kiss Cabaret performed their last show on December 29, 2018, at The Den Theater in Chicago, IL.

 Uptown Underground

 As of the spring of 2015, the Kiss Kiss Cabaret moved to their new location, called The Uptown Underground at Uptown Broadway Building in Uptown, Chicago, across the street from The Green Mill Cocktail Lounge and The Riviera Theatre.

+The Uptown Underground closed in September 2018 after a dispute with the landlord over $100,000 of unpaid rent.